niranjank804/43.DEEP-LEARNING---IX/README.md

 Security results are validated against expected behavior No unintended changes to unrelated security settings Changes are documented and meet the team’s Definition of Ready and Definition of Done

+Hi Sherry,

+Thank you for reviewing this and for the detailed testing.

+Your assumption was correct.
+The original implementation still contained hardcoded Program Code exclusions in the Data tab, which limited maintainability because any future exclusions would have required a TI code change.

+I updated the logic to make the exclusion handling fully data-driven using the `SSAP Excl Flag` attribute instead of hardcoded code values.

+The Data section now uses:

+IF( ATTRS( 'Program Code', dProgramCode, 'SSAP Excl Flag' ) @= 'Y' );
+    nRecordSkip = nRecordSkip + 1;
+    ITEMSKIP;
+ENDIF;

+I also commented  the hardcoded `ATTRPUTS` statements from the Epilog so exclusions are now controlled directly through the dimension attribute maintenance rather than embedded in TI code.

+I validated the change by:

+* setting an additional Program Code flag to `Y`
+* rerunning the process
+* confirming the skipped record count increased automatically
+* confirming no code changes were required for the new exclusion

+The hierarchy rebuild process (`DIM - Program Code - SSAP`) continues to work correctly using the same attribute-driven logic.

+Thank you again for identifying the hardcoded dependency.

+Regards,
+Niranjan